 I dragged The Boy over to my phone, and he knew it too.
 This bold beauty was going to be the statement piece for the kitchen.

-To really glam up the look, I remembered visiting Hudson Valley Lighting at High Point Market and went to their Troy Lighting line to check out some chandies.
-I wanted something glitzy that could hold its own over that island.
+To really glam up the look, I remembered visiting Hudson Valley Lighting on the Design Influencers Tour and the Troy Lighting line had some beautiful chandies.
+I wanted something with subtle movement that could still hold its own next to that kitchen island.
 It had to be bonkers good.
 I found Apollo, a smokey bronze and chrome beauty.
 ERMERGERD!!!!!
 The heavens opened up.
-Time to break out the sledgehammers and stay tuned for more updates.
+Time to break out the sledgehammers for a kitchen remodel and stay tuned for more updates.